Deaod/VoteSys/README.md

 #### DataPort

-Specifies the port on the server to listen on for connections by clients.
+Specifies the TCP port on the server to listen on for connections by clients.

-Use this if you are running behind a firewall and need to explicitly allow connections on specific ports.
+Use this if you are running behind a firewall and need to explicitly allow connections on specific TCP ports.

 Values less than 1024 should not really be used as they might fail to bind (check server log if you suspect this).
 0 lets VoteSys grab a random port (greater than 1024).